fieldse/ghost-nginx/README.md

 # Ghost + Nginx blog

-A simple blog platform, batteries included, running in Docker containers with [Ghost](https://ghost.org/) as the blogging platform, [Nginx](https://nginx.org/en/docs/j) reverse proxy, and [PostgreSQL](https://www.postgresql.org/) as the backend database.
+A simple blog platform, batteries included, running in Docker containers with [Ghost](https://ghost.org/) as the blogging platform, [Nginx](https://nginx.org/en/docs/j) reverse proxy, and MySQL 8 as the database backend.

 ## Prerequisites